 Members of the WG have been searching for a new section across the Santonian/Campanian boundary to be proposed as base Campanian GSSP.
 So far, the only section not affected by hiatus and/or major dissolution is the Bottaccione section (Gubbio, central Italy), in which the calcareous plankton bioevents are calibrated to magnetostratigraphy.
-The distribution of planktonic Foraminifera across the Santonian-Campanian interval at Bottaccione was recently revised and updated (Petrizzo et al. 2011).
-Moreover, as the available carbon isotope stratigraphy was considered at too low resolution for reliable supraregional correlations, a new sets of carbon isotope analyses across the critical interval were undertaken by Silke Voigt on the original samples (Premoli Silva & Sliter 1995), calibrated to paleomagnetic scale, and on new samples collected at higher resolution along the same road section and on the opposite side of the valley by Gale and Voigt.
-A paper with the obtained carbon isotope curves correlated to that from Laegerdorf (N Germany) is ready to be submitted for publication.
-The main bias of the Bottaccione section is that planktonic foraminifera across the critical interval could not be properly disaggregated from the hard limestones, using cold acetolyse method, and are poorly preserved.
+The distribution of planktonic Foraminifera across the Santonian-Campanian interval at Bottaccione was recently revised and up-dated (Petrizzo et al., 2011).
+Moreover, as the available carbon isotope stratigraphy was considered at too low a resolution for reliable supra-regional correlation, a new set of carbon isotope analyses across the critical interval has been undertaken by Silke Voigt on the original samples (Premoli Silva & Sliter 1995), calibrated to paleomagnetic scale, and on new samples collected at higher resolution along the same road section and on the opposite side of the valley by Gale and Voigt.
+A paper with the new carbon isotope curves correlated to that from Lägerdorf (Northern Germany) is ready to be submitted for publication.
+The main bias of the Bottaccione section is that planktonic foraminifera across the critical interval could not be properly disaggregated from the hard limestones, using cold acetolysis method, and are poorly preserved.

 - M.R.
 Petrizzo, F. Falzoni & I. Premoli Silva, 2011.
 Identification of the base of the lower-to-middle Campanian Globotruncana ventricosa Zone: Comments on reliability and global correlations.
-Cretaceous Research, v.
-32, 387-405. - S. Bey, J. Kussa, I. Premoli Silva, M.H.
+Cretaceous Research, 32, 387-405. - S. Bey, J. Kussa, I. Premoli Silva, M.H.
 Negrab, S. Gardin, 2012.
 Fault-controlled stratigraphy of the Late Cretaceous Abiod Formation at Ain Medheker (Northeast Tunisia).
-Cretaceous Research 34, 10-25.
+Cretaceous Research, 34, 10-25.